 Malls & Attractions

-- Malls are open citywide, though many will operate on holiday hours.
+- Malls are open citywide, though some will operate on holiday hours.
 Check online or call for individual hours of operation.

-- Indoor and outdoor attractions like the CN Tower, Toronto Islands and AGO will be open, though many will operate on holiday Monday hours and require booking in advance.
-Call or check online for individual hours of operation and policies.
+- Indoor and outdoor attractions like the CN Tower, Little Canada, and The Bentway will be open, though many will operate on holiday hours.
+Call or check online for individual hours of operation.